MartinWebDev/stan-test/README.md

 - In this app, css class names were carefully named to avoid conflicts.
 This is fine on a project so small, but ideally we'd want at least a basic module system setup so css classes are named on a component/module level basis and conflicts are therefore impossible.
 - Some sort of auto-refetch of the data after maybe a time limit, or after a certain number of navigations, etc. So if any new data became available while the user is browsing, that new data would eventually be available.
+- Better still, a proper api library would give us caching functionality, this could be used instead to automatically refetch the data whenever the local cache expires.
+Could implement a simple version with localStorage too, but given the small amount of data here, context works great, and is easily extended to include some sort of caching/storage if needs be in the future.
 - Some kind of css library would be nice, so as to make use of mixins, variables (outside of standard css variables), etc, but that would be a) additional work that would delay this mini project, and b) an additional library which was requested not to be used.
 Perhaps PostCSS, but honestly my view on that is that it should be renamed "Magic Strings: The Library", so maybe just sass as a minimum.
 (See note in assumptions/decisions above)